Entering the European market for candles

 What is the most interesting channel for you?

 Importers/wholesalers are the main channel between exporters in developing countries and European retailers.
 They are interesting if you want to develop a long-term relationship.
 These importers usually know the European market well, so they can provide you with valuable information and guidance on market preferences.
+They generally prefer FOB or FCA Incoterms.

-Smaller, independent European retailers continue to buy mainly from domestic importers/wholesalers.
-As in other sectors, independent HDHT retailers struggle to compete with retail chains.
+Smaller, independent retailers continue to buy mainly from domestic importers/wholesalers.
+But as in other sectors, they struggle to compete with retail chains.
 They need to differentiate on value-added service, specialised offers and authenticity.
-These buyers typically prefer small order quantities per item, small total order volumes and delivery to their doorstep, with a limited likelihood of repeat orders.
-You need to calculate if this is cost-effective for you.
+Buying directly from producers in developing countries is an interesting way for them to do so.
+They typically prefer small order quantities per item, small total order volumes, and delivery to their doorstep via Delivered Duty Paid (DDP) or Delivery At Place (DAP).
+Repeat orders are less likely.

-The trend of direct sourcing is expected to continue and may create more opportunities for you.
-The pool of buyers grows if more retailers become importers, which could improve your bargaining position.
-Importing retailers order for their own shops and can therefore place orders much more quickly than some importers/wholesalers, who may need to show samples to their retailers before ordering.
+The trend of direct sourcing is expected to continue.
+This may create more opportunities for you, as a growing pool of buyers could improve your bargaining position.
+Because importing retailers order for their own shops, they can place orders much quicker than importers/wholesalers who may need to show samples to their retailers before ordering.
+You need to calculate whether trading directly with (smaller) retailers is cost-effective for you.

 Tips:

-• Consider targeting retailers directly to improve your bargaining position and potentially close deals faster.
+- Consider targeting retailers directly to improve your bargaining position and potentially close deals faster.

-• Relate your offer and terms to the targeted retailer (large/small).
+- Relate your offer and terms to the targeted retailer (large/small).
 Ask your existing buyers how they operate if you are unsure.
-The better informed you are, the better you will be able to set prices
+The better informed you are, the better you will be able to set prices.

-• Build a relationship based on mutual benefits by offering services such as fast delivery and after-sales support.
+- Build a relationship based on mutual benefits by offering services like fast delivery and after-sales support.

-• If you are interested in selling to small independent retailers, make sure to have a policy for them when you participate in international trade fairs.
-You must have appropriate terms of trading, such as low minimum order quantities or pre-stocking.
+- If you are interested in selling to small independent retailers, make sure to have a policy for them when you participate in international trade fairs.
+You must have appropriate terms of trading, like low minimum order quantities or pre-stocking.

 3. What competition do you face on the European candle market?